Travel

 Having a bleeding disorder should never stop you from travelling around the world and experiencing new cultures; however, you should always be prepared.

-As well as making sure you have the right visas, bug repellent, enough treatment and of course, the right travel insurance to cover all your medical needs, it’s also essential to make sure you know:
+As well as making sure you have the correct visas, bug repellent, enough treatment and, of course, the right travel insurance to cover all your medical needs, it’s also essential to make sure you know:

 • where the nearest haemophilia centre is to where you will be travelling to, and

-• the organisation in that area that may be able to help you if you do need any extra support.
+• the organisation in that area may be able to help you if you need extra support.

 Global Treatment Centre Directory

-The World Federation of Hemophilia has a dedicated search engine to enable you to find this information and take it with you while you are away.
-It is a useful resource for people travelling to other countries and as a directory of haemophilia treaters worldwide.
-Check out the World Federation of Hemophilia’s Global Treatment Centre Directory for a list of all the centres worldwide – find an address or a person.
+The World Federation of Hemophilia has a dedicated search engine that enables you to find this information and take it with you while you are away.
+It is a helpful resource for people travelling to other countries and as a directory of haemophilia treaters worldwide.
+Check out the World Federation of Hemophilia’s Global Treatment Centre Directory for a list of all the centres worldwide.

 European Haemophilia Network (EUHANET) also lists 84 centres from 26 countries.
 Click the link to find your nearest 5 European Haemophilia Centres.